-- If using chicken breasts, heat medium skillet with 1 tbsp olive oil over medium heat.
+- If using chicken breasts, heat medium skillet with 1 tablespoon olive oil over medium heat.
 Add salt and pepper to chicken and cook on skillet for 4 minutes on each side until completely cooked through and shred.
 If using rotisserie chicken, just shred and set aside.

 - Combine goat cheese and cream cheese in heat safe bowl and microwave on high for 30 seconds.
 Mix together.
 Spread evenly across the pizza dough, leaving an inch around the edges.
 Add a light layer of BBQ sauce and spread evenly on top of goat cheese mixture.

 - Add the gouda cheese evenly on top of sauce.
 Spread the cooked chicken and julienned red onions throughout the pizza.
 Season the pizza with Emeril's Essence.